DSaunders/EasyEvents/readme.md

 The `stream` property is used to logically segregate your events.
 For example, you might have a stream for user account events (password changed, logged in), another for shopping cart events (item added, item removed) etc.

-If your Event contains a property named `DateTime` (that is of the type `System.DateTime`), it will be auto-populated for you with the current date and time in UTC.
+If your Event contains a property named `DateTime` (that is of the type `System.DateTime`), it will be auto-populated for you with the current date and time in UTC _at the point the event is raised_.

 ## Event Handlers